emptymonkey/revsh/README.md

 ## Usage ##

-	usage: revsh [-l [-e ENV_ARGS]] [-s SHELL] ADDRESS PORT
+	usage: revsh [-l [-e ENV_ARGS] [-s SHELL]] ADDRESS PORT

-* -l: Setup the listener.
+		-l: Setup a listener.
-* -e ENV_ARGS: Export this list of environment args from the listeners environment back to the connector.
+		-e ENV_ARGS: Export ENV_ARGS to the remote shell.
 (Default is "TERM".)
-* -s SHELL: Invoke your favorite SHELL.
+		-s SHELL: Invoke SHELL as the remote shell.
 (Default is /bin/sh.)

-* ADDRESS PORT: Connect to (or listen at) this ADDRESS and PORT number.
+		Note: '-e' and '-s' only work with a listener.

 ## Example ##